jenkinsci/github-checks-plugin/README.md

 This plugin implements [the status checks feature from Checks API Plugin](https://github.com/jenkinsci/checks-api-plugin#build-status-check) to publish statuses (pending, in progress, and completed) to GitHub.

-However, this is not a default feature.
-You can enable and customize it by adding and configuring the "Status Checks Properties" behavior for your GitHub Source SCM (similar behaviour for Git SCM will be provided soon):
+You can customize it by configuring the "Status Checks Properties" behavior for your GitHub Source SCM (similar behaviour for Git SCM will be provided soon):

 ![Status Checks Properties](docs/images/status-checks-properties.png)